ASMarulanda/SerialMPIHotBoxes/README.md

 # Monte Carlo Simulation of Particle Distribution in Potential Wells with Thermal Reservoir

-We present the adaptation of a Monte Carlo-based simulation for obtaining the energy distribution of particles within an array of potential wells in contact with a thermal reservoir.
-The main objective of this project is to investigate the efficiency of the simulation when executed using both single-processor serial and parallel processing via SSH cluster connection.
-By dividing the algorithm into parallelized tasks, we explore the benefits of parallel computing, focusing on computational time and resource utilization.
-The final results use simultaneous runs to display average energy behavior according to temperature increase, the same as the system's heat capacity.
+We introduce a Monte Carlo-based simulation for analyzing the energy distribution of particles within an array of potential wells coupled with a thermal reservoir.
+The primary objective of this project is to assess the simulation's efficiency through both single-processor serial and parallel processing via SSH cluster connection.
+By parallelizing the algorithm, we aim to explore the advantages of parallel computing, particularly focusing on computational time and resource utilization.
+The final results encompass simultaneous runs illustrating the average energy behavior with increasing temperature, resembling the system's heat capacity results as well.

 <img src="https://github.com/ASMarulanda/SerialMPIHotBoxes/assets/123122569/6417c58f-6d63-45cb-9f46-21eb815a68d7" width="400">

-Traditionally, programming favored serial computation, where problems are tackled sequentially on a single processor.
-However, with growing computing demands, parallel computing has become crucial.
-It utilizes multiple processors to solve problems concurrently, dividing tasks into manageable parts executed simultaneously.
-This approach enhances performance and reduces execution time for large-scale computations.
+In traditional programming, serial computation sequentially tackles problems on a single processor.
+However, with escalating computing demands, parallel computing has become indispensable.
+Utilizing multiple processors concurrently divides tasks into manageable parts, enhancing performance and reducing execution time for large-scale computations.
 Effective coordination mechanisms ensure seamless collaboration among processors, optimizing overall efficiency.

 ###  Monte Carlo-Metropolis Simulation

-Monte Carlo simulations employ randomness and probabilistic sampling to tackle problems where deterministic solutions are challenging to obtain.
-A notable example is the Metropolis algorithm, widely utilized in statistical physics.
-This algorithm generates energy values consistent with a Maxwell-Boltzmann distribution to derive expected values for observables.
-It employs Markov Chain Monte Carlo (MCMC) at its core, exploring a system's phase space and sampling configurations based on their Boltzmann weights.
-By sequentially proposing changes and accepting or rejecting them probabilistically, MCMC ensures equilibrium is reached and samples configurations according to their equilibrium probabilities, adhering to detailed balance conditions.
-The likelihood of being in a particular state is determined by the system's energy and temperature.
+Monte Carlo simulations employ randomness and probabilistic sampling to address problems with challenging deterministic solutions.
+The Metropolis algorithm, a prominent example, generates energy values consistent with a Maxwell-Boltzmann distribution, deriving expected values for observables.
+Employing Markov Chain Monte Carlo (MCMC), the algorithm explores a system's phase space, sampling configurations based on their Boltzmann weights.
+MCMC ensures equilibrium is reached, adhering to detailed balance conditions, and sample configurations according to their equilibrium probabilities, dependent on the system's energy and temperature.

 #  Serial Approach